opendatakosovo/gjakova-procurement-data-importer/README.md

 6. Hani i Elezit

 # Installing and running for the first time
-1. Install the app: `bash install.sh`
+1. Install the app: `bash installer.sh`
 2. Run the importer: `bash run.sh`

 ## Update database fields